stackhpc/ansible-lustre/README.md

 This configuration follows Lustre's concepts/terminology very closely, although the use of Ansible makes it somewhat more user-friendly as for example uids can be looked up from usernames.

 ## Users
 The demo users `andy` etc are defined for each client individually in `group_vars/client_net*.yml:users`.
-These users are created on the appropriate clients by `users.yml`.
-This also creates the client1 users on the server to fake shared LDAP.
-While the lustre documentation specifically [states](http://doc.lustre.org/lustre_manual.xhtml#section_rh2_d4w_gk) that uid and gids are required to be the same "on all clients" this is not to be the case when clients are mounting isolated directories as here.
+These users are created on the appropriate clients by `users.yml` which also creates the client1 users on the server to fake shared LDAP.
+While the lustre documentation specifically [states](http://doc.lustre.org/lustre_manual.xhtml#section_rh2_d4w_gk) that uid and gids are required to be the same "on all clients" this is not necessarily the case when clients are mounting isolated directories as here.

-Note that `group_vars/all.yml` also defines `root` and `nobody` users - this is purely to allow them to be referred to in the client nodemap setup (and as for lnet setup the combination of `user` mappings from the `all` and client group_vars files relies on having `hash_behaviour = merge` in ansible's configuration).
+Note that `group_vars/all.yml` also defines `root` and `nobody` users - these are default OS users and are defined here purely to allow them to be referred to in the client nodemap setup.
+The combination of  `user` mappings from the `all` and client group_vars files requires having `hash_behaviour = merge` in ansible's configuration (as does the lnet configuration described above).

-The project owner user/groups are defined by `group_vars/all.yml:projects` and are also created by `users.yml`.
+The project owner and project member user/groups are defined by `group_vars/all.yml:projects` and are also created by `users.yml`.
 For simplicity, these are the same on all clients and the server although strictly client2 does not need the `proj12` user/group, etc.

 ## Projects
 Project directories are defined by `group_vars/all.yml:projects`.
 The `root` key is prepended to the project name to give the project's path in the lustre filesystem.